YiyangZhou/LURE/README.md

 **3. Prepare the pretrained MiniGPT-4 checkpoint**

-Download the pretrained checkpoints according to the Vicuna model you prepare.
+Download the pretrained checkpoints of the Vicuna model.

 |                                Checkpoint Aligned with Vicuna 13B                                |
 :------------------------------------------------------------------------------------------------:|